 1. Virtual Reality

 If virtual reality, or VR, businesses aim to transact business on their own secure blockchain economy, they could create their own business ecosystem based on a blockchain platform.
 By creating a new VR marketplace system, businesses could benefit not only users but content creators.
-A revolutionary blockchain distribution method could therefore encourage the greater adoption of VR by consumers, creating a unique and secure trading platform that is easily adaptable and updated thanks to blockchain technology.
+A revolutionary blockchain distribution method could therefore encourage consumers’ greater adoption of VR, creating a unique and secure trading platform that is easily adaptable and updated thanks to blockchain technology.
+“The payment methods in these platforms are cryptocurrencies.
+Users can pay by bitcoin, ethereum, ath coin, and other digital currencies.

 2. Modeling Industry